ewyluda/Bitcoin_Valuation_Model/README.md

 # Bitcoin_Valuation_Model
 #### A model to estimate whether current Bitcoin price is supported by activity on the network.

+#### A special thanks to Dmitry Kalichkin for the inspriation to continue the work by CryptoLab Capital found in his post on medium.com
+**Rethinking Metcalfe’s Law applications to cryptoasset valuation by @Kalichkin https://link.medium.com/TyrugPb9ofb

 ## Introduction
 Since 2017 Bitcoin and the cryptocurreny universe has attracted massive attention and has been a personal interest of mine.
 While researching ways to value Bitcoin and other cryptocurencies, I came accross the work of Chris Burniske and his book, Cryptoassets: The Innovative Investor's Guide to Bitcoin and Beyond, and became fascinated with his method to determine the fundamental value of cryptocurrenies using Metcalfe's Law.